djaclu/6.S898-DeepLearning/README.md

 The algebraic derivation of our loss function is relatively complex but lets try to think about it intuitively.

 In our case we want a loss function that defines the "error" or difference between a picture at an arbitrary timestep T in the diffusion process and the prediction from our neural net.
 So the first part, our target is basically an image from the dataset plus a specific amount of degradation.
-For the second part, our prediction is the output
+For the second part, our prediction will be

 Ok and so for part B we have what our reverse process approximation outputs which takes t, and random noise and knowing it needs to output something in the realm of XO produces something in the realm.